Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlTerminal SErverWinStationsRDP-TcpPortNumber

-Open the PortNumber registry key for edit, change the display to Decimal, enter your new port number and click OK to save the changes.
+Open the PortNumber registry key for editing, change the display to Decimal, enter your new port number and click OK to save the changes.

-For the changes to get applied, you will need to restart the RDP service.
+You will need to restart the RDP service to apply the changes.
 Open Services again by searching for it in the start menu and pressing enter to run the program.

 In the Services (Local) list, scroll down to find Remote Desktop Service, and restart it.
 A confirmation popup asks to restart other related services as well, click Yes to continue.

 You will get disconnected if you were using RDP to make these changes.
-Afterwards just reconnect to your new port by defining it in the Computer field on RDP connection.
+Afterwards, just reconnect to your new port by defining it in the Computer field on the RDP connection.

 windows.server.example.com:34567